The-CoDingman/WebViewToo/README.md

 # WebViewToo
-Allows for use of the WebView2 Framework within AHK to create Web-based GUIs
+Allows for use of the WebView2 Framework within AHK to create Web Controls and Web-based GUIs

 ## NOTE: THIS UPDATE IS NOT BACKWARDS COMPATIBLE.
-- If you have current scripts using this library, you will almost certainly need to update your scripts.
+- If you have current scripts using this library, you will need to update your scripts.

 ### Major Changes
-- Overhauled methods for managing window sizing as well as borders/edges.
-- In compiled scripts we can now load webpages without needing to write the files to the disk.
-- Provided ability to open the webpage to all of AutoHotkey's native functions such as `MsgBox()`.
-- The `QueryPage()` and `qp()` methods have been removed.
-Instead you should now use `ExecuteScript()`.
+- The class has been split into three parts.
+  - The `WebViewCtrl` class can be used to add a new WebView2 Control to a standard AHK GUI.
+  - The `WebViewGui` class can be used to create fully functional Web-based windows.
+    - This class replaces the `WebViewToo` class.
+This name change was made to make a more clear distinction between a `WebViewCtrl` and `WebViewGui`.
+  - The `WebViewSizer` class should not be explicitly used, this is used by the `WebViewGui` class.
+    - This class replaces the `Border` class that was added in the last update.
+- Navigation routing has been overhauled to provider a smoother end-user process.

 ### Minor Changes
-- Updated the `CreateFileFromResource()` method to accept an output file path for more flexibility.
-  - This method is no longer called during the constructor.
-- Renamed `EscapeHTML()` method to `EscapeHtml()`.
-- Renamed `EscapeJS()` method to `EscapeJavaScript()`.
-- Reworked the `ForEach()` static method to maintain functionality that was removed from `WebView2.ahk`.
-- Added `RemoveCallbackFromScript()` method to work alongside previously added `AddCallbackToScript()` method.
+- The `Close()` method has been removed, you should now use the `Hide()` method or `WinClose()` function directly.
+- The `EnableGlobal()` method is now automatically intialized for your default host (`.localhost` by default).
-- Streamlined the `Load()` method.
+  - To enable it for other hosts you can now use the `AllowGlobalAccessFor()` method.
-- Added guard clauses to various methods for improved performance.
-- Reworked the `SimplePrintToPdf()` function so that it continues to work with updates to `WebView2.ahk`.
-- Some garbage collection has been added as an `OnExit()` callback.
-- Added `Bounds()` method for easier handling of the WebView2 bounding rect.
-- The `DefaultBackgroundColor` property now returns the color code in RGB format.
-- The `IsNonClientRegionSupportEnabled`property has been added and is enabled during the constructor.
+- The `Load()` method has been removed, you should now use `Navigate()`
+- Several GUI related methods and properties for `WebViewGui` have been removed as the class now properly extends native GUIs.
+  - These include `Minimize()`, `Maximize()`, `Opt()`, `BackColor`, `Name`, etc.
+  - NOTE: These still work, they just no longer needed to be defined.
 ### Bug Fixes
-- Scripts no longer stall and provide error codes on exit due to registered event handlers.
+- Fixed window displaying as a small grey box during creation on single-monitor setups.